Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 # GOOD: A is a constant value in the benchmarking context
-julia> @benchmark [i*i for i in $A] BenchmarkTools.Trial: 10000 samples with 121 evaluations.
+julia> @benchmark [i*i for i in $A] BenchmarkExt.Trial: 10000 samples with 121 evaluations.
  Range (min … max):  742.455 ns … 11.846 μs  ┊ GC (min … max):  0.00% … 88.05%
  Time  (median):     909.959 ns              ┊ GC (median):     0.00%
  Time  (mean ± σ):     1.135 μs ±  1.366 μs  ┊ GC (mean ± σ):  16.94% ± 12.58%